 Business research knowledge and skills are important criteria for understanding, conducting, interpreting and presenting findings in the hospitality/tourism industry.
-Students will carry out their own research study in terms of: Identification of a topical area; research preparation; academic literature review; question and/or hypothesis formulation; selection of appropriate research method, selection of data gathering method(s), and application of appropriate data analysis tools; presentation of the research findings, and articulation of the research conclusions in the broader context of the topical area.
-The Thesis presents a well-documented business report with actionable insights that demonstrates the student's ability to identify and solve a real-world business problem that will directly benefit industry stakeholders.
-Business writing style is expected for this trace.
+The Thesis provides students with an opportunity to conduct primary research/data modeling in an area of interest and apply theoretical knowledge and skills learnt in business environment.
+The Thesis requires students to carry out their own research study in terms of: Identification of a topical area; research preparation; literature review; question and/or hypothesis development; selection of appropriate research method, including identification of the target population, selection of sampling technique(s), selection of data gathering method(s), and application of appropriate data analysis; presentation of the research findings, and an articulation of the research conclusions in the broader context of the topical area.
+The Thesis presents a written working of scholarship that demonstrates the student's ability to research an approved topic and present a well-reasoned argument in support of a clearly stated hypothesis or research question.